From the den of Ed Latimore

 9. Learn The Rules of Grammar and Punctuation To Write Better

 Anyone educated in the American system probably hates the Oxford comma.
 This assumes that they even know what the Oxford comma is.
 If you don’t, Google it.
-Or look at this funny picture that makes it clear.

 Basic grammar and punctuation go a long way in helping you to achieve your purpose in writing.
 Even if your readers don’t have a sophisticated grasp of the language rules, they’ll know when you’ve broken them.
 Good grammar and punctuation will improve the quality and clarity of your writing.